Essenceia/Blake2/README.md

 This code was written in a configurable manner to support both BLAKE2 b and s variants, but **only the b variant has been thougrougly tested thus far**.

-This implementation does not currently support secret keys.
+This implementation does not currently support secret keys or streaming data to be compressed: it only acccepts one block.

 ## RTL